KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/book/homework/bonus.md

 </details>
    {% endhint %}

 1. In the `buildCocktailsMenu` method we want to create a new array of drinks where `isAvailable == true` and use that array to build the menu.
 We can do that using the built in `filter()` method on arrays.
-After the `cocktailsString` variable declaration, but be before the `forEach`, create a new variable called `availableDrinks` and type the following code
+In the `buildCocktailsMenu` before the `forEach`, create a new variable called `availableDrinks` and type the following code
    ```javascript
 const availableDrinks = cocktails.filter( (arrayElement) => {
       return arrayElement.isAvailable === true;